MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/code-optimizations-vscode-extension.md

 Install [the Code Optimizations extension for Visual Studio Code](https://aka.ms/CodeOptimizations/VSCode/Marketplace).

+When you run the extension for the first time, you might see two dialogue prompts asking you to sign into Azure and connect with your GitHub Copilot account.

 ## Fix performance issues in your code using the extension

 Once installed, the Code Optimizations extension (preview) introduces an agent called `@code_optimizations` with a few commands or "skills" that you can use in GitHub Copilot to interface with Code Optimizations issues.